 Black palm is a more durable type of wood whose fibers are densely packed together with less dense material that is light in color.

 The ends of the grain appear as black bundles that are bound together in a similar fashion to steel cables.
 Black palms can take a fine polish and are used in making walking sticks, picture frames, boxes, handles, and more.

-The red palm wood is difficult to work on, but it’s generally used in making bottle stoppers, pens, and more.
+The wood from red palms is difficult to work on, but it’s generally used in making bottle stoppers, pens, and more.

 Red palm is less dense than black palm, but the structure is similar between the two.

 Like in dark palm wood, the denser fibers pack together and are surrounded by lighter and less dense fibers.

 Is it Worth The Effort to Harvest Lumber from Palm Trees?